 Our normal business hours are Monday through Friday, 8:30 am – 5:00 pm.
 We welcome walk-ins every Monday and Tuesday, and remote services Wednesday to Friday.
 Given the COVID-19 safeguards in place, appointments are strongly encouraged.
 For quicker response time, please email us.

 Yes.
-Students may still report incidences of sexual misconduct, sexual harassment, domestic violence, dating violence, or stalking to the Title IX Office.
-Depending on the details, the Title IX Office will discuss reporting options, confidential support options, and interim measures available to the student.
-There are 2 options to notify the Title IX Office:
+Students may report incidences of sexual misconduct, sexual harassment, domestic violence, dating violence, or stalking to the Title IX Office.
+Depending on the details, the Title IX Office will discuss reporting options, confidential support options, and supportive measures available to the student.
+There are two options to notify the Title IX Office:

 Anne Chua, Title IX Investigator/Manager

-If you believe you have been a victim of a sexual assault, please visit a medical facility capable of collecting medical/legal evidence in cases of sexual assault, and has specially trained staff to do so before washing yourself or your clothing.
+If you believe you have been a sexually assaulted, please visit a medical facility capable of collecting medical/legal evidence in cases of sexual assault and has specially trained staff to do so before washing yourself or your clothing.
 Anaheim Regional Medical Center (714-774-1450) is the only hospital in Orange County that performs sexual assault exams.
 You can also contact your local law enforcement agency or a crisis hotline for assistance.
 Having the evidence collected in this manner will help keep all your options open, but will not obligate you to any course of action.
 Collecting evidence can assist authorities in pursuing criminal charges if you decide to later.